-The Jupiter String Quartet (jupiterquartet.com; https://m.facebook.com/jupiterquartet/) are Artists-in-Residence and Associate Clinical Professors at the University of Illinois.
+The Jupiter String Quartet (https://www.jupiterquartet.com/; https://www.facebook.com/jupiterquartet/) are Artists-in-Residence and Associate Clinical Professors at the University of Illinois.
 They perform frequently across campus as well as at the Krannert Center for the Performing Arts (also located on campus).
 In addition, they coach chamber music and all have large private studios of University of Illinois students.
 The quartet is a particularly intimate group, consisting of violinists Nelson Lee and Megan Freivogel McDonough, violist Liz Freivogel (older sister of Meg), and cellist Daniel McDonough (husband of Meg, brother-in-law of Liz).
 Now enjoying their 17th year together, this tight-knit ensemble is firmly established as an important voice in the world of chamber music.
 The New Yorker claims, “The Jupiter String Quartet, an ensemble of eloquent intensity, has matured into one of the mainstays of the American chamber-music scene.”
+Sample audio can be found here: https://www.jupiterquartet.com/recordings.
+Sample video can be found here: https://www.jupiterquartet.com/video and here: https://youtube.com/channel/UCEMahnhFuHy6Vqd8JZVu1qg or here: https://www.instagram.com/jupiter_quartet/.

 The quartet has performed in some of the world’s finest halls, including New York City’s Carnegie Hall and Lincoln Center, London’s Wigmore Hall, Boston’s Jordan Hall, Mexico City's Palacio de Bellas Artes, Washington, D.C.’s Kennedy Center and Library of Congress, Austria’s Esterhazy Palace, and Seoul’s Sejong Chamber Hall.
-Their major music festival appearances include the Aspen Music Festival and School, Bowdoin Music Festival, Cape Cod Chamber Music Festival, Rockport Music Festival, the Banff Centre, Virginia Arts Festival, Music at Menlo, Maverick Concerts, Caramoor International Music Festival, Lanaudiere Festival, West Cork (Ireland) Chamber Music Festival, Skaneateles Festival, Madeline Island Music Festival, Yellow Barn Festival, Encore Chamber Music Festival, the inaugural Chamber Music Athens, and the Seoul Spring Festival, among others.
-In addition to their performing career, they have been artists-in-residence at the University of Illinois in Champaign-Urbana since 2012, where they maintain private studios and direct the chamber music program.
+Their major music festival appearances include the Aspen Music Festival and School, Bowdoin International Music Festival, Cape Cod Chamber Music Festival, Rockport Music Festival, the Banff Centre, Virginia Arts Festival, Music at Menlo, Maverick Concerts, Caramoor International Music Festival, Lanaudiere Festival, West Cork (Ireland) Chamber Music Festival, Skaneateles Festival, Madeline Island Music Festival, Yellow Barn Festival, Encore Chamber Music Festival, the inaugural Chamber Music Athens, and the Seoul Spring Festival, among others.
+In addition to their performing career, they have been artists-in-residence at the University of Illinois in Champaign-Urbana since 2012.

 Their chamber music honors and awards include the grand prizes in the Banff International String Quartet Competition and the Fischoff National Chamber Music Competition; the Young Concert Artists International auditions in New York City; the Cleveland Quartet Award from Chamber Music America; an Avery Fisher Career Grant; and a grant from the Fromm Foundation.
 From 2007-2010, they were in residence at the Chamber Music Society of Lincoln Center’s Chamber Music Two.